obedobodoruku/flask-x-clone/README.md

 # Features
 - User registration and login
 - Secure authentication with sessions
-- Create, edite, and delete posts
+- Create, edit, and delete posts
 - Reply to posts
 - User-based permissions (only users can edit/delete their own posts and replies)
 - Clean and simple UI